jldimond/fish546-2015/Course_Project/Data Records.md

 ###Output files

 The primary output datafiles (Table 3) include ID_CpG, which includes CpG O/E calculated for all contigs in the transcriptome, and {sp_name}_cpg_GOslim.tab, which is the ID_CpG file joined to the GOSlim annotation of each transcriptome.
 Snapshots of the headers of these files are shown in Figs 1 and 2.
+It was necessary to use both of these files for final analysis because the {sp_name}_cpg_GOslim.tab file resulted in duplication of contigs that fell into more than one GOSlim bin.
+While this file was appropriate for analysis of CpG O/E in each GOSlim bin, it was not appropriate for analysis of transcriptome-wide CpG O/E.

 #####Table 3.
 Output data files
 Output files | Description